apsaint/Minishell/README.md

 # DAY 05 #
 	- Finish all todo and in progress post above (IN PROGRESS)
 	- Implementing the shell exit properly (IN PROGRESS)
-	- Studying error prompt (TODO)
+	- Studying error prompt (IN PROGRESS)

 # DAY 06 #
 	- Implementing free function for the char **cmd and input (DONE)
 	- Implementing switch command function (DONE)
-	- Starting function for executable within PATH (TODO)
+	- Starting function for executable within PATH (DONE/TO BE TESTED)

+# DAY 07 #
+	- Clean project: reposition functions (IN PROGRESS)
+	- Implementing final main function (DONE)
+	- Valgrind full test for leak and clear all error and leaks (DONE)

+# DAY 08 #
+	- Implement flag for all builtin functions (TODO)
+	- Add $, ~ and "" management (TODO)
+	- Implement signal handler (TODO)